Tawny fish owl: Distribution and habitat

 The tawny fish owl lives in subtropical to temperate forests in southern Nepal, northern India, Bangladesh, Bhutan, China, Laos, Myanmar, Taiwan, and Vietnam.
-It inhabits the Himalayan foothills from Kashmir and Garhwal east to the mountains in Laos, Vietnam and southern China up to Chekiang and Anhwei.
+It inhabits the Himalayan foothills from Kashmir and Garhwal east to the mountains in Laos, Vietnam and southern China up to Zhejiang and Anhui.
 It requires forest tracts with mountain streams.
 In areas such as Darjeeling and Nepal, it lives at elevations of 1500 to 2450 m.
 Its range partly overlaps with the one of brown fish owl (K. zeylonensis) in Laos and Vietnam, where it prefers fast flowing waters in remote wilderness with little to no disturbance.

 Behaviour and ecology

 The tawny fish owl's territorial call is a deep whoo-hoo.
 It also makes a cat-like meow.